OxalisCommunity/oxalis/README.md

 	- fetch-metatdata.sh is a freestanding SMP lookup
 	- keystore.sh contains commands for constructing keystores and truststores
 	- wsimport.sh is used to create the webservices for Oxalis

-* While we have tried to improve the Sample Implementation as much as possible, som issues remain:
+* While we have tried to improve the Sample Implementation as much as possible, some issues remain:
-	- the outbound code does no check of the SSL credentials of the remote access point.
-	- the authentication level of the SAML token is fixed for all senders.
-Probably should be made variable.
 	- no check is made of the signature on the SMP lookup reply.
 Is this a security problem?
 	- the access point implementation is not thread-safe due to the static SOAP_HEADER field in the SOAPInboundHandler.
 Should probably be fixed.
+	- the outbound code does no check of the SSL credentials of the remote access point.
+	- the authentication level of the SAML token is fixed for all senders.
+Probably should be made variable.